 Chaperones for field trips must follow the volunteer guidelines found within the policies of the school.
 Chaperones must be registered with the school prior to attending the field trip.
 All chaperones must be provided with a detailed list of the students they are responsible for, emergency contact information to reach the teacher in charge, as well as students' parents if the need arises.
-Chaperones will be selected by the teacher; chaperones only can attend the field trip.
+Chaperones will be selected by the teacher; and only chaperones only can attend the field trip.
+Day trips will require chaperones to receive Level 1 clearance; night trips will require chaperones to receive Level 2 clearance.